benwiggy/APPlayMIDI/README.md

 ### Installation ###
 The app itself is zipped up, inside the __app__ folder.
 Download, unzip and move to the /Applications folder.
 You may want to make APPlayMIDI the default file for opening MIDI files.
 Select a MIDI file, then _Get Info_ (File menu or Command I) select "APPlayMIDI", and then click "Change All".

+The source files are included, for anyone who wants to add functionality or use them as the basis of a new app.

 ### Future ###
 It would be nice to offer QuickLook previews of MIDI files in the Finder, but currently, QL plug-ins cannot be written in Swift.